 General Guidelines for Drying Bed Linens

 When drying bed sheets, leave the sheets in the dryer just until dry.
-Avoid over drying.
+Avoid over-drying.
 You'll just have more wrinkles.
 Remove sheets from the dryer promptly and fold immediately.
 Hand press to remove excess wrinkles.
 If sheets have cooled in the dryer and wrinkles have set, toss in a dampened cloth and dry for 5-10 minutes longer.
-For a neat-looking bed, iron the top section of you flat sheets.
+For a neat-looking bed, iron the top section of your flat sheets.
 They'll be crisp when you turn them over the top of the blanket.

 04 of 06